-Note: For the psychosocial (6, 8, 10, 12, 14 and 16) chapters, you will be responsible for preparing and presenting in class a thorough, thoughtful and brief summary of the material.
+Note: For the psychosocial (6, 8, 10, 12, 14 and 16) chapters, you will be responsible for preparing and presenting in class a thorough, thoughtful and brief (10 minutes in length) summary of the material.
 Each individual is responsible for an assigned (by alphabetical order) section, which will be discussed before the start of Chapter 6.